SHRI SHIVAJI SCIENCE COLLEGE, AMRAVATI

 Event Date: 25th December, 2025

-Venue: Chhatrapati Shivaji Maharaj Sabhagruh, Amravati
+Venue: Chatrapati Shivaji Maharaj Sabhagruh, Amravati

 Occasion: Birth Anniversary Week of Dr. Panjabrao Alias Bhausaheb Deshmukh